bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 awareness, it's one of taming the ocean's will - fragmenting it, dividing it, and dragging it onto land.
 It's the water that flows and moves, it folds and unfolds proteins, pulling them together and pushing them apart.
-Hydrophobic and hydrophilic forces grant all cells their structure, it's the solvent of all enzymes, the medium that transcribes our DNA.
-Ribozymes mediate reactions through its fluidity far more than their own.
+Hydrophobic and hydrophilic forces grant all cells their structure, but it's the water that expresses philia and phobia rather than the lipids.
+Water is the solvent of all enzymes, the medium that transcribes our DNA, and ribozymes mediate reactions through its fluidity far more than their own.
 Fish don't realize they're in water.
 The same can be said of organic chemistry.

-If the seat of consciousness is held by fluid dynamics rather than quantum ones, ordinary physical processes rather than computational dualism, then we should expect several things to be true.
-We'd expect longer
+If the seat of consciousness is held by fluid rather than quantum dynamics, ordinary physical processes rather than computational dualism, then we should expect several things to be true....

+We'd expect neurons to disturb the fluid physically, amplifying and dampening waves through interference patterns at different frequencies.

+Expect certain ratios.

+Expect areas to do with learning to change geometrically, rather than just network topology.

+Awareness should travel faster than neural activity, at the speed of sound in water.

+More going on outside the neuron than inside it.

+Perception would propagate from around the axons, rather than along them.

+Neural networks that cause perception could be distributed and focus patterns rhythmically together, rather than purely local calculations.

+Ultrasound would have perceptual and induce cognitive effects.

+Brain pressure would be destructive to consciousness.

+Cognitive function would be more robust than the neural fibres.

+Beta and alpha waves would feel perceptually smooth and sharp.

+Experiences would feel fluid, rather than discrete, emotional waves.

+Consciousness and unconsciousness could be measured vibrationally.

+Anasthetics may have effects on fluid dynamics

+Hallucinogenics of different types should cause sync issues that are better explained with

+### option 2 - structured water and pressure on the lattice

+Would be localized around the axons as structured water

+Depend on quantum effects, sodium ion pressure on the hexagonal structure

+### deeper reality